Outside of family, the government is the best place to turn if you need money now that you don’t have to pay back.

 Housing Bills

-Low-income families can utilize free grant money to pay apartment rental bills, giving them extra room in their budget for other personal uses.
+Low-income families can use free grant money to pay apartment rental bills, freeing up space in their budget for other personal uses.
 In this instance, the Department of Housing & Development (HUD) sends funds to state agencies.

 State housing agencies administer the Section 8 Housing Choice Voucher Program, subsidizing monthly rental charges for qualifying families.